Vanshvala23/Map-Visual-Path/README.md

 ### HTML Output

-The script generates an HTML file named `OutputMap.html` in the project directory.
+The script generates an HTML file named `RouteMap.html` in the project directory.
 Open this file in a web browser to visualize the map with the shortest path highlighted.
+In the output there are two colors one is Red which is longest path and Blue for shortest path.

+The details will be saved in .json file named `RouteInfo.json` in the project directory.

 ---
 ### Output